pachyderm/pachyderm/doc/docs/master/enterprise/overview.md

     This first iteration of Pachyderm Console provides an intuitive visualization of your DAGs, an easy way to drill into pipelines and job details, explore data, and read through logs.

-- [**Notebooks (beta)**](#notebooks) - Run experiments and explore your data from your favorite Jupyter notebooks with a customization of JupiterLab UI running on your Pachyderm cluster.
+- [**Notebooks (beta)**](#notebooks) - Run experiments and explore your data from your favorite Jupyter notebooks using `pachctl` or our Python client [`python-pachyderm`](../../reference/clients).

 ## Console
 Pachyderm Enterprise Edition includes a full UI for visualizing pipelines and exploring data.
 It automatically infers the structure of data scientists' DAGs and displays them visually.
-Data scientists and cluster admins can click on individual segments of pipelines and repos to see how many jobs have run, explore data, or access Pachyderm logs.
+Data scientists and cluster admins can click on individual segments of pipelines and repos to see how many jobs have run, explore commits and data, or access Pachyderm logs.
 Console is an indispensable tool when designing and troubleshooting your data workflow.

 ![Console Pipeline](../images/console-pipeline.png)

 ## Notebooks (beta)

-Pachyderm Enterprise Edition includes a JupiterLab UI allowing you to run pipelines and data experiments from your familiar Jupiter notebooks.
-Check the `How To` section this documentation to [learn about the beta version of Notebooks](../../../how-tos/use-pachyderm-ide/).
+Pachyderm Enterprise Edition includes a customized JupyterHub deployment running inside Pachyderm, allowing you to run pipelines and data experiments from your familiar Jupyter notebooks.
+Check the `How To` section of this documentation to [learn about the beta version of Notebooks](../../../how-tos/use-pachyderm-ide/).

 ![Notebooks](../images/notebooks.png)